devdatalab/paper-anr-mobility-india/README.md

 ## Replication Code and Data for ANR2020

 This section is incomplete.
-Analysis replication files are here (updated July 2020) but they cannot be run without the underlying data.
-We are working on this release.
+Analysis replication files are here for the core results (updated July 2022), using data in the Dropbox folder.
+Some data files for secondary analyses may be missing.
+The data files available make it at least possible to generate the core results in:

+- `a/graph_levels_time.do`
+- `a/graph_non_param.do`
+- `a/graph_mob_time.do`
+- `a/graph_subgroup_mob.do`
+- `a/graph_mech_aa.do`

 The stata program `make_mobility.do` will run the entire data build and analysis.
 The dofiles for the build are in `b/` (not there yet) and for analysis in `a/`.
 The following globals need to be set for the code to run: